-A brochure outlining the native plant communities and wildlife present at the preserve will be created by County staff and kept in rainproof boxes near the preserve entrance.
+A brochure outlining the native plant communities and wildlife present at the preserve was created by County staff and are kept in a rainproof box near the preserve entrance.
 The preserve manager will inspect these boxes monthly and refill as necessary.